eleda77/eleda77.github.io/docs/vocab_list.md

 **columbarium** - a room or building with niches for funeral urns to be stored

 **comity** - an association of nations for their mutual benefit; courtesy and considerate behavior toward others

+**compendious** - containing or presenting the essential facts of something in a comprehensive but concise way

 **compline** - a service of evening prayers forming part of the Divine Office of the Western Christian Church, traditionally said (or chanted) before retiring for the night